lineartimer/WebAppStarterPack/doc/notes.md

 To list user secrets: dotnet user-secrets list

-To delete user secrets: dotnet user-secrets clear
+To delete all user secrets: dotnet user-secrets clear

 ## Authentication

-### Microsoft Entra
+Microsost Entra:

-One option is Microsoft Entra, which delivers unified zero-trust user access.
-Generally, a Microsoft account is needed but external identity providers can also be used (like Google/Facebook etc.).
-Also, custom email/password authentication can be used.
+- It delivers unified zerto-trust user access
+- Usually a Microsoft account is needed but it also works with external identity providers like Google, Facebook etc. Custom email/password authentication can also be used

-### JWT (JSON Web Token) authentication
+JWT (Json Web Token):
+- A lightweight authentication mechanism

-JWT is a lightweight authentication mechanism.
-It uses tokens signed with a secret.
-The client sends the token in the Authorization header with each request.
-It's easy to integrate with third-party identity providers but a custom identity provider can also be implemented.
+- The client sends a token in the Authorization header with each request

-If only authentication with email and password is needed (and no third-party providers like Google or Facebook) a custom JWT-based authentication system is sufficient.
+- It's usually sufficient if no third party providers are needed (Google/Facebook etc.)

-Install the Microsoft.AspNetCore.Authentication.JwtBearer package
+- To use it, install the Microsoft.AspNetCore.Authentication.JwtBearer package

-### API key authentication
+API key authentication:

-It's a way to do machine-to-machine authentication to secure internal APIs.
-The API keys can be GUIDs or secure random strings which are sent in the Authorization header of the request.
-The client needs this API key and the backend will only process the request if it's correct, otherwise send back a 401 response.
-The checking is implemented in a middleware component.
+- A machine-to-machine authentication mechanism
+- Usually used to secure internal APIs

 ## Postman

 To make a post request, add Content-Type = application/json to the header and a json object to the body of the request.

 To make an authenticated request, select Bearer Token on the Authorization tab, then copy and paste the token.

+## Tests

+If the test cases are not being shown on the testing tab in VS Code then clean and the projects, close VS Code, run the cleanup scripts then open VS Code again and rubuild the projects.
+If that doesn't solve the issue, restarting the machine will.

+### Unit Testing

+Required packages:
+- Microsoft.EntityFrameworkCore.InMemory (to simulate databases)

+Unit tests are for testing individual components in isolation (e.g. methods).

+A common pattern to name test cases: <MethodName>_<ExpectedResult>_<Condition>

+To debug tests, go on the Testing tab and click the play icon with the bug next to the test.

+Test for:
+- Happy paths: the expected behavior
+- Edge cases: invalid inputs, missing data etc.
+- Error handling: proper error responses

+### Integration Testing

+Required packages:
+- Microsoft.AspNetCore.Mvc.Testing (if there is a version error, use the --version switch to get the version that matches the .Net version of the project)

+To test the middleware pipeline, integration tests are needed.
+As integration tests take longer to run, exhaustive testing of functionality is not needed.
+Usually, testing the CRUD operations is sufficient to make sure that different components (e.g. database, middleware) can work together.

+The following declaration is required in the Program.cs file, otherwise integration tests will not work:

+public partial class Program { }

 # Misc